 In this subject, students will develop an understanding of how to appraise, plan, implement and disseminate research in education.
 Students will participate in a series of lectures and seminars, focusing on: what constitutes research in education; the function of a literature review; methodologies and methods in education research; key issues in research ethics; the management and analysis of data and the fundamentals of research writing.
 Students will develop a research proposal with guidance from a supervisor, and present an overview of the aims and significance of their proposed project.

 Education Research Design

-In this subject, students gain experience in designing a substantial educational research investigation that could be subsequently used to inform the development of a PhD proposal.
-Students negotiate to undertake the completion of a theoretically and methodologically defensible research proposal, in an area of interest, with assistance from an academic supervisor.
+In this subject, students gain experience in designing a substantial educational research investigation that could be subsequently used to inform the development of a research proposal within a higher research degree.
+Students negotiate to undertake the completion of a theoretically and methodologically defensible research proposal with assistance from an academic supervisor.